When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 No, e-book-readers with 13.3″ screens are the largest available on the market.

-• The Lenovo Tab Extreme with a 14.5″ display (expected release in the second half of 2023).
+• The Lenovo Tab Extreme with a 14.5-inch screen.

 No, there is no e-reader from Apple, and no model is planned.